William is a roster panellist for the Ontario College of

 practice of dispute resolution especially, mediation, conciliation,

 negotiations, and meeting facilitation (“ADR”).
-He has an extensive
+He has

-workshops in three languages (English, French, Italian).
+and workshops in three languages (English, French, Italian).

 William has conducted thousands of mediations, facilitations and